yousefkhudair/ABC-Company/README.md

 - Custom attributes:
   - `isPremium`: Boolean attribute for premium user status

-The header includes toggles to switch between user types and premium status, which automatically updates the LaunchDarkly context for targeting rules.
+The header includes toggles to switch between user types (anon/internal_user) and premium status, which automatically updates the LaunchDarkly context for targeting rules.

+#### Testing with Different User Contexts

+Use the toggle buttons in the application header to switch between:
+- **Standard/Premium**: Toggles the `isPremium` attribute (affects `showDealsButton` flag)
+- **Anon/Internal_User**: Toggles between anonymous and internal user keys (affects `displayDestinations` flag)

 **Important for Local Development:**
 - The LaunchDarkly integration is REQUIRED for this application to function properly
-- The application will not show the Flight Status tab without a working LaunchDarkly connection
+- The application will not show the Flight Status tab, Deals button in header, or Popular Destinations Section without a working LaunchDarkly connection
 - Ensure your `.env` file contains a valid LaunchDarkly Client-Side ID before starting the application
 - If you see errors about "LaunchDarkly client ID not found" in your console, check that your `.env` file is set up correctly
 - Feature flags will only work if LaunchDarkly can be reached from your environment
 - If working behind a corporate firewall, ensure outbound connections to `clientstream.launchdarkly.com` are allowed
-- For testing on localhost, you may need to configure targeting rules in your LaunchDarkly dashboard to ensure your local users receive the correct flag values
+- Make sure the client ID in your `.env` file is correct and not truncated (should be the full 24-character ID)
-- When setting up targeting rules, use the appropriate context attributes:
+- When setting up targeting rules in LaunchDarkly dashboard, use exactly the same attribute names and values as shown above
-  - For premium status: use `kind: user` and attribute: `isPremium`
-  - For internal users: check for key `internal-user`

 ## Running the Application